getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 ### How to Configure self-hosted SAML

-1. SAML Metadata URL has to look as following:
+1. SAML Metadata URL should point to an XML file on your server, such as:
    `http://your-site.com/auth/realms/somerelm/protocol/saml/descriptor`
 2. SAML Entity ID has to be: `redash`
 3. SAML NameID Format has to be: